 - Meal times in France are lengthy occasions, with chatter debate and laughter.
 Often there are three courses involved and the table will be fully set; this slows down the meal and allows diners to relax and digest their food more comfortably.

 - The word for breakfast is le petit déjeuner (the little lunch).
 In France, you dunk your croissant into a milky drink of coffee or hot chocolate – the croissant is not buttered as it is made from butter!

 - Breakfast or early morning is the only time to drink milky coffee.
 Coffee is served black and in small cups during the rest of the day, unless you ask otherwise.

 - Le dejeuner (lunch) is generally served from noon to 1.30pm.
 You will struggle to find restaurants open much after that unless you are in a city or tourist area.
 Lunch is a more important meal than dinner.

 - Le diner (dinner) service does not usually start in restaurants until 8pm.

 - You will eat a lot of bread in France; all towns and villages have a boulangerie (bakery), often baking up to three times a day.
 A baguette may only have four ingredients by law; wheat flour, water, yeast, and common salt.
-As there are no preservatives, the bread goes stale very quickly.
-There is nothing quite like the taste of a warm baguette slathered in beurre doux (unsalted butter) and local jam, fresh from the boulangerie and eaten in your motorhome with the door open to enjoy the stunning landscapes of France!
+As there are no preservatives, the bread goes stale very quickly, hence the frequent baking.
+There is nothing quite like the taste of a warm baguette slathered in beurre doux (unsalted butter) and local jam, fresh from the boulangerie and eaten in your motorhome, with the door open to enjoy the view of wherever you are.